paepcke/canvas_utils/README.md

 - Export the auxiliary tables' schemas as .sql files, and their contents to .csv files in a specified directory

-In the following we call the MySQL database holding the full export `Export`, and the database holding the new auxiliary tables `Auxiliaries.` The following functions are performed when the generation of the `Auxiliaries` tables is requested:
+In the following we call the MySQL database holding the new auxiliary tables `Auxiliaries.` The following functions are performed when the generation of the `Auxiliaries` tables is requested:

 - Backup the existing `Auxiliaries` tables
 - Create the tables in `Auxiliaries`